-Dr. Alexander “Beau” Wielaard M.D. has dedicated his career to confronting the unique challenges of delivering emergency care in a diversity of locations as a passionate and intrepid physician-traveler.
-He has developed a unique sense of adaptability through his experience working in a wide variety of practice settings from Anchorage, Alaska to Liberia, Africa.
-He earned his medical degree in 2007 from the Medical College of Georgia (MCG), where he joined a team of volunteers doing medical mission work in the Philippines.
-In 2010, he completed his residency in Emergency Medicine at the University of Maryland Medical Center, R. Adams Crowley Shock Trauma Center, and Baltimore Veterans Affairs Medical Center in Baltimore, Maryland.
+Dr. Alexander “Beau” Wielaard is GRMC’s Chief Medical Officer and an Emergency Medicine doctor.
+He earned his medical degree from the Medical College of Georgia in Augusta, Georgia in 2007.
+Dr. Wielaard completed his internship and residency in Emergency Medicine at the University of Maryland Medical Center, R. Adams Crowley Shock Trauma Center, and the Baltimore Veterans Affairs Medical Center in Baltimore, Maryland.

-Over the last several years in practice, he has worked at inner city trauma centers, suburban community hospitals, and rural critical access facilities in Baltimore, Washington D.C., Anchorage, Portland, Albuquerque, and Kailua-Kona.
-As a member of the non-profit organization Cross Cultural Care, he has collaborated with the Liberian Ministry of Health on a project to develop emergency services in the resource-limited setting of Roberstport, Liberia.
-He gained valuable experience treating a diversity of orthopedic injuries and altitude-related illnesses while working seasonally in Vail, Colorado at the base of the ski area.
+Dr. Wielaard has practiced emergency medicine at inner-city trauma centers, suburban community hospitals, and rural critical access facilities in Baltimore, Washington D.C., Anchorage, Portland, Albuquerque, and Kailua-Kona.
+He gained valuable experience treating a diversity of orthopedic injuries and altitude-related illnesses while working seasonally in the Vail, Colorado ski area.